ariieh/rejection/README.md

     {
       'id': 1,
       'title': "hot girl",
-      'description': "asked her to go out with me and i got rejected so hard" 'likes': 12
+      'body': "asked her to go out with me and i got rejected so hard" 'likes': 12
     },
     {
       'id': 2,
       'title': "hot girl",
-      'description': "asked her to go out with me and i got rejected so hard", 'likes': 23
+      'body': "asked her to go out with me and i got rejected so hard", 'likes': 23
     }
   ]